fenago/DevSecOps-course/lab_guides/Lab_6.md

 In this lab, we will cover the following topics:

--   Case 1---web security testing using the ZAP REST API
+-   Case 1 --- web security testing using the ZAP REST API
--   Case 2---full automation with CURL and the ZAP daemon
+-   Case 2 --- full automation with CURL and the ZAP daemon
--   Case 3---automated security testing for the user registration flow using Selenium

 Case 1 -- web security testing using the ZAP REST API
 =====================================================